Click filter to remove

 Extent: 142 pages

 Description: The Taos materials in the ACLS collection consists of two items in the "Taos" section of the finding aid.
-One is set of "Taos texts and gramamtical notes" containing four letters with literal and free translations and grammatical notes, plus 6 texts, most with free translations and notes, plus notes on orthography.
-There is also a "Sketch of the Taos language" concerning morphology and semasiology, plus three letters from literate informant, all with interlinear and free translation and notes.
+One is set of "Taos texts and grammatical notes" (item T1b.3) containing four letters with literal and free translations and grammatical notes, plus 6 texts, most with free translations and notes, plus notes on orthography.
+There is also a "Sketch of the Taos language" (item T1b.2) concerning morphology and semasiology, plus three letters from an unidentified consultant, all with interlinear and free translation and notes.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)